NUSTM/ACOS/README.md

 We are making the final preparations for the release of our data and code.
 They will be coming soon. -->

 # Extract-Classify-Quad
-This is our Pytorch implementation for the paper: Aspect-Category-Opinion-Sentiment Quadruple Extraction with Implicit Aspects and Opinions [[ACL 2021]](https://aclanthology.org/2021.acl-long.29.pdf).
+This is data and code for the paper: Aspect-Category-Opinion-Sentiment Quadruple Extraction with Implicit Aspects and Opinions [[ACL 2021]](https://aclanthology.org/2021.acl-long.29.pdf).

 ## Requirements
 * Python 3.7